Yellow Door is here to help

 Our specialist Diversity and Inclusion team have experience of working with adults, children and young people with additional or complex needs and they can provide personalised support for you.

 We also have in-house expertise in working with people who have learning difficulties.
 Wherever possible we try to improve your experience of our services by adapting our provision to meet your needs.
-For example, we can provide counselling or Helpline advice in Polish or support across our services in other languages including Makaton.

 We use a range of therapies, such as Art Therapy to aid young people and adults who have communication needs.
 We may also adjust our delivery methods such as adapting our programmes to work in smaller groups or 1 to 1.
 Importantly, we do not provide support such as counselling for a set number of weeks.